raptus20/AI-CORE/README.md

 ---

+## Example client: Code Master

+**Code Master** is a practical implementation of AI-CORE principles applied to code analysis and improvement for human developers.

+It demonstrates how the AI-CORE framework's core concepts – sandboxed execution, human-in-the-loop approval, explicit memory of patterns, and feedback loops – can be adapted to a specific domain (code quality) while maintaining the same philosophy of autonomous improvement under human supervision.

+For more on Code Master, visit the [Code Master repository](https://github.com/raptus20/CodeMaster).

 ##  Contatti & Collaborazioni

 Amiamo lavorare su progetti complessi ed evolutivi: feedback, fork, PR e le nuove idee sono sempre benvenute!